stepanl-bsy/langgraph-cua-py/README.md

 A Python library for creating computer use agent (CUA) systems using [LangGraph](https://github.com/langchain-ai/langgraph).
 A CUA is a type of agent which has the ability to interact with a computer to preform tasks.

+Short demo video:
+<video src="https://github.com/user-attachments/assets/7fd0ab05-fecc-46f5-961b-6624cb254ac2" controls></video>

+> [!TIP]
+> This demo used the following prompt:
+> ```
+> I want to contribute to the LangGraph.js project.
+Please find the GitHub repository, and inspect the read me,
+> along with some of the issues and open pull requests.
+Then, report back with a plan of action to contribute.
+> ```

 ## Features

 - **ADD FEATURES HERE**